msigley/WP-Simple-Security/README.md

 * Disables the author query var to prevent user enumeration.
 * Removes bad comment author urls from comment listings.

+## WP Admin Protections
+* Access to WP Admin area is blocked unless current user has the 'edit_posts' capability.

 ## Login Form Protections
 ### Login Form Nonce Verification
 * Adds a nonce field to the the wp-login.php form.